You won’t find a beer like this anywhere else in the world.

 For Strangers When We Meet, the entire shipment of Jara Lemon had to be processed in-house in the days preceding the brew.
 Getting a good extraction was paramount, so after much searching (there are some utterly rubbish ones out there), a machine was sourced that allowed us to reliably strip the zest from each Jara Lemon.

 This had to be done mechanically to make sure that we got a super consistent peel on each fruit – there were simply too many to do reliably by hand, and at such a cost, we couldn’t afford to get this bit wrong.

-With a second (as seen in the video) and third pass, we were able to strip off the bitter pith and discard it too.
+With a second and third pass, we were able to strip off the bitter pith and discard it too.
 Working with citrus in beer is terribly awkward – we want the outer peel and the inner fruit, but not the middle layer of spongy, white pith, which can add unwanted astringency.
 With Jara Lemons in particular, this layer was sometimes almost a centimetre thick.

 The massive pile of zest we amassed was simply a sensory overload.
-My glasses, gloves and clothes were sprayed with a fine mist of pungent Jara Lemon citrus oil (if you watch the video closely, you can see it spraying) to the point where I was a walking air freshener.
+My glasses, gloves and clothes were sprayed with a fine mist of pungent Jara Lemon citrus oil to the point where I was a walking air freshener.
 I walked through the door at home that evening, and Emily said “Woah.
 You STINK of Jara Lemon“.
 I suppose it makes a change from the usual spent grain/ hops/ chemicals combo.